opennode/waldur-sugarcrm/docs/api.rst

 Link service to a project
 -------------------------
 In order to be able to provision SugarCRM resources, it must first be linked to a project.
-To do that, POST a connection between project and a service to **/api/sugarcrm-service-project-link/** as stuff user or customer owner.
+To do that, POST a connection between project and a service to **/api/sugarcrm-service-project-link/** as staff user or customer owner.
 For example,